-Along with the article posted yesterday, some further research was needed.
-In order to determine the history of the American Bully Breed dog, I dived deep.
+In order to determine the history of the American Bully Breed, I had to dive deep.
 There are a lot of articles on the internet with different information as to where these dogs actually came from.
+Along with the article posted yesterday, more research was needed.

 According to the American Kennel Club, they originated from the English Bulldog.
 According to the American Bully Kennel Club, they originated from the American Pit Bull Terrier and the American Staffordshire Terrier.

-However, because of the controversial information that I found, I decided to dig a little deeper in order to better determine where this breed actually originated from.
+However, because of the controversial information that I found, I decided to dig a little deeper.
+I wanted to know where this breed actually originated from.

 Beginning History of the American Bully Breed Dogs